Outschool/obfuscate-learner-pii-demo/README.md

 yarn obfuscate
 ```

 After running the above 👆 command you should find an obfuscated sql file at `./output/obfuscated.sql`.

+**Example export:**

 The exported obfuscated sql file should look similar to the one provided in the demo [`example_export.sql`](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/example_export.sql)